The Man from the Train: Summary

 According to the Jameses, a number of murders in the period which were assumed by local police to be one-off incidents were actually committed by a single person, probably Mueller, based on about thirty similarities, many of which feature in most of these crimes.
 These similarities include the scene being within a short walk from a railroad junction where Mueller was suspected to have fled by freighthopping (thus the book's title); the slaughter of entire families late at night in small towns with little or no police force; the families having a barn where the killer was believed to have hidden to observe the families; the families having no dog to warn of an intruder; the killer using the blunt edge of an axe as a murder weapon; the killer leaving the axe in plain sight; the killer covering victims with sheets or blankets prior to the murders (probably to prevent blood spatter); the killer moving or stacking bodies after the murders; the killer covering windows from inside the house with sheets or towels; and the absence of robbery with cash or jewelry undisturbed at the scene.
 In early cases the killer often attempted arson to destroy the house, but gradually abandoned the practice possibly because it more quickly brought attention to the scene.
 A killer or killers known as the Axeman of New Orleans was active in 1918 and 1919, but the authors believe these crimes are unconnected to Mueller due to different characteristics at the crime scenes (e.g. the New Orleans victims were all adults and were killed with the blade of an ax).
 However, the authors believe some of the 1911-1912 murders attributed to Clementine Barnabet were likely committed by Mueller.

 The killer's primary motive is believed to have been a sadistic sexual attraction to pre-pubescent girls, factoring in a majority of the killings.
 While adults were typically ambushed and murdered in bed while sleeping, girls often showed defense wounds or other evidence of struggle.
 Media reports of the crimes often included veiled references to the killer having ejaculated at the crime scenes or his having molested the girls after death.
 The presence of a slab of bacon at the Villisca scene, possibly used as a masturbation aid, may bolster this theory according to the authors.
+As a similar criminal who killed an entire family due to an obsession with a young girl, James cites Dennis Rader (also known as the BTK Killer), whose first known murders of a family of four in 1974 were strongly motivated by his fixation on the family's 11-year-old daughter.